In Broadmeadows, 2% of the population earned an income of $1,500 or more per week in 2011.

 |Weekly individual income|

-Analysis of individual income levels in Broadmeadows in 2011 compared to Hume City shows that there was a lower proportion of persons earning a high income (those earning $1,500 per week or more) and a higher proportion of low income persons (those earning less than $400 per week).
+Analysis of individual income levels in Broadmeadows in 2011 compared to Hume City shows that there was a lower proportion of people earning a high income (those earning $1,500 per week or more) and a higher proportion of low income people (those earning less than $400 per week).

 The major differences between Broadmeadows's individual incomes and Hume City's individual incomes were: